Skip to content

 Beyond basic analytics, machine learning models can identify complex patterns in content performance that might not be immediately obvious to human analysts:

-• Natural language processing (NLP) to identify linguistic patterns that drive engagement
+• Natural language processing (NLP) to identify linguistic patterns that drive engagement, including semantic analysis and topic modeling

 These technologies enable systems to move beyond simple metrics toward predictive and prescriptive content optimization.